 The energy-intensive sector will continue to depend on fossil raw materials and fuels for a long time to come.
 In particular, sectors such as steel, cement, refining and the petrochemical industry will continue to produce large amounts of CO2 after 2050.
 The capture, use and storage of CO2 (CCUS) is therefore essential to achieve a sustainable, climate-neutral energy management system.
-ECN part of TNO researches and develops tangible solutions.
+TNO researches and develops tangible solutions.

 By clustering strengths, we have a wide range of technologies for the capture and recovery of CO2 as well as a great deal of knowledge of transport and underground storage.

 We are working for and with industrial parties and scientific institutions to further improve and roll out techniques that can be introduced to the market in the near future.
 Players from the steel, cement and refining sectors play an important role in this respect.
 Suppliers, from functional components to complete installations, are also closely involved.
 They make use of our unique knowledge position in a number of key areas and have access to special facilities for research and demonstration.

 Capturing CO2 efficiently